GeorgOhneH/ethz-document-fetcher/README.md

 ## VPN
 If a websites require a vpn, the application will not be able to access this website, unless you enable your vpn.

+# Contribution
+## Template
+You can upload your templates via a push request and add them to the existing presets so other people can use them.

+## Issues
+If you have a feature request or have encountered a bug, you can open an issue.